metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 > [!NOTE]
 > Relevant references can be found [here](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00704) and [here](https://arxiv.org/html/2403.02251v1).

 In this section we will demonstrate how this is done.
-As this is not currently available directly in metatrain using CLI commands, we will use some helper scripts instead.
+As this is not not yet directly available in metatrain using CLI commands, we will use some helper scripts instead.
 This is based on the [programmatic LLPR tutorial](https://metatensor.github.io/metatrain/latest/examples/programmatic/llpr/llpr.html) found in the metatrain documentation.

 First create a new subdirectory.